 Database Creation

-The compound database is the result of merging 5 databases together.
-Those databases contained compounds tagged for their effects on Dopamine, Histamine, Serotonin, Adrenoceptor and Muscarinic receptors.
+The compound database is the result of merging 5 different GPCRs families databases together.
+Those databases contained compounds tagged for their effects on Dopamine (XXX compunds) , Histamine (XXX compunds), Serotonin (XXX compunds), Adrenoceptor (XXX compunds) and Muscarinic receptors (XXX compunds).

 The databases were merged exclusively – meaning that any compound which appeared in more than a single database was discarded.
 All features were shared were shared by the databases so no features had to be dropped from the resulting database.
 The result database contains 7276 compounds with 135 features.